u-blox/ubxlib/README.md

 - If you wish to bring up a network and don't care about the details, use the common [network](common/network) API, which can bring up cellular, BLE or Wifi network(s) at your choosing.
 - If you wish to use a socket over that network, use the common [sock](common/sock) API.
 - If you wish to use security, use the common [security](common/security) API.
+- If you wish to contact an MQTT broker over that network, use the common [mqtt_client](common/mqtt_client) API.
 - If you wish to take finer control of your [cellular](cell), [ble](ble) or Wifi connection, use the respective control API directly.
 - GNSS is used via the gnss API.
 - The BLE and Wifi APIs are internally common within u-blox and so they both use the common [short_range](common/short_range) API.